 The Public Engagement Advisory Group was set up to provide strategic academic oversight of public engagement at the University.
 The group consists of academic champions from each of the six Schools, nominated by their Head of School, and is chaired by the Pro-Vice-Chancellor for Research.
-The group's key priorities, since formation in Autumn 2015, have been to develop public engagement with research strategy at a school level, and spearhead new initiatives including the Public Engagement with Research Awards and Public Engagement Seed Fund.
+The group's key priorities, since formation in Autumn 2015, have been to develop public engagement with research strategy at a school level, and spearhead new initiatives including the Public Engagement with Research Awards and Public Engagement Starter Fund.

-Pro-Vice-Chancellor for Research
+Chair: Pro-Vice Chancellor for Research

 Arts and Humanities

-Faculty of English
+Faculty of Music

 Hélène Doerflinger is a biologist working on cell polarity at the Wellcome Trust/Cancer Research UK – Gurdon Institute.
 She has also always been interested in generating links between the public and scientists and after obtaining a Diploma in Science Communication (Birkbeck, London), she has been developing the Gurdon Institute’s Public Engagement programme.
 She is now a Research Associate in Daniel St Johnston’s group and the Public Engagement Coordinator for the Gurdon Institute.